nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/assignments/01 - Week 1 - Welcome! Variables and What's What.md

     ![Example](/course%20documents//pics/hw/hw1/folder.PNG)

+## Submission

+1. Create a .p8 file for this week's work.
+1. Write a 500-750 narrative about this weeks' work.
-6. Place all of these photos in a compressed folder and submit it via Blackboard.
+1. Add the files to a compressed folder and submit.